Denvernoell/VBA-progress/README.md

-# VBA-progress
+# What is VBA
+VBA (Visual Basic for Applications) is an available tool that can be used to automate repetitive tasks within programs like Microsoft Excel.

+Here you can find what has been most useful to me as I have begun using it on a daily basis.

-The VBA code that I use most commonly
+This is by no means all of the code that you will ever need but it is the code that I use most commonly.

+## Quickstart.md

 What I find most useful to start with is Movement